 Instructions

-- Start the instant pot in manual or pressure cook mode for 4 minutes at high pressure.
+- Close the lid with the vent in the sealing position.
+Start the Instant Pot in pressure cook mode for 5 minutes at high pressure.

 - Once the instant pot beeps, quick release the pressure manually.
 Stir the noodles, and let them rest for 2 minutes.

-- If needed, stir in salt to your taste preference.
-Top with spring onions and sesame seeds.
+- If needed, sprinkle salt to your taste.
+Top with the green part of scallions and sesame seeds.
+Garlic noodles are ready to be enjoyed!

 This was amazing and for no oil plant based individuals, just add more veggies and omit the oil.
 The recipe turned out very well.
 I am a fan.
 Noodles are my all time favorite and this allows me to make it whenever I feel like it.